 6 Steps for Evaluating RFID Asset Tracking Software

 Comparing RFID asset tracking systems doesn’t have to be complicated.
-You can follow this five-step process to identify the system that will be the best fit for your organization:
+You can follow this six-step process to identify the system that will be the best fit for your organization:

 1. Obtain Input from All Asset Security Stakeholders